MYC Member Handbook

 - Come Anyway: Parents often ask if they should bring their child to rehearsal even if they are sick.
 If a chorister has a contagious illness, or is running a fever it is probably best for them to stay home and return to rehearsal when they have recuperated.
 If a chorister is no longer contagious and has focused energy, we feel they would benefit from attending rehearsal and taking notes on their music even if they cannot sing.

-- Reporting Absences: Absences or late arrivals/early departures should be reported to the MYC office via the on-line form or by calling the MYC cell phone at 608-770-7464.
+- Reporting Absences: Absences or late arrivals/early departures should be reported to the MYC office via the on-line form or by calling the MYC at 608 238-SING (7464)

 - Code of Conduct: MYC sets high standards of behavior for our members.
 Self-discipline, courtesy, and organizational skills are part of the MYC program.
 We realize that members come to us at different levels of development, with varying interpersonal skills and diverse home experiences.
 Our Code of Conduct is designed to be simple, fair, and flexible, without compromising our high expectations.The elements of our Code of Conduct are: